 Abuse Complaints are sometimes accidental.
-WordFly must unsubscribe abuse complaints to follow internet service provider (ISP) posted guidelines at Yahoo, Comcast, Gmail, and all other existing ISP's.
 If a subscriber contacts you requesting to be added back to your email list we can help reverse an accidental abuse complaint.
-We cannot guarantee delivery going forward but below are some steps to take to maximize your chances of reaching a subscriber who has made an abuse complaint.
+We cannot guarantee delivery going forward.
+The subscriber will need to follow the steps provided here to reestablish delivery to the inbox.

 Reversing an accidental abuse complaint

-We have put together a 4-step plan to help re-subscribe an accidental abuse complaint.
-It's not just a matter of removing the complaint in WordFly.
-The ISP will always have the abuse complaint logged in their records and will block your emails if you start sending to the subscriber again.
-Subscribers do need to be involved in this process in order to successfully begin receiving emails again from your organization.
-The subscriber must review and do as many of the re-establishing delivery steps after the abuse complaint is removed.
+We have a 4-step plan to help resubscribe an accidental abuse complaint.
+It’s not only a matter of removing the complaint in WordFly.
+The ISP will always have the abuse complaint logged and will block your emails if you start sending to the subscriber again.
+Subscribers need to be involved in this process in order to successfully begin receiving your emails again.
+The subscriber must review and do as many of the reestablishing delivery steps after the abuse complaint is removed.

-Steps to take to remove an abuse complaint on a record in WordFly:
+Steps to remove an abuse complaint in WordFly:

 2. The subscriber must ask or confirm in writing to be added back to your mailing list.

 3. The WordFly team will need to be notified to overwrite the complaint.
-Email us with the subscriber's address and their written confirmation to get this request started.
+Email us with the subscriber’s address and their written confirmation to get this process started.

-Once the abuse complaint is removed in WordFly you are free to send to the subscriber again; however, this doesn't guarantee the email will go to their inbox.
-ISP's like Gmail, Yahoo, AOL and Microsoft all save records of the abuse complaint and filter future emails from the sender to the spam folder.
+Once the abuse complaint is removed in WordFly, you are free to send to the subscriber again.
+However, this doesn’t guarantee the email will go to their inbox.
+ISPs (Gmail, Yahoo, AOL, Microsoft, etc.) record the abuse complaint and filter your emails to the spam folder.

-We've compiled a list of recommended steps for the subscriber to take to ensure your emails go to their inbox rather than the spam folder.
-Not all the steps have to be taken but the first two will send the most powerful messages to the ISP filters immediately and are the easiest to complete.
+Here’s a list of recommended steps for the subscriber to take to ensure your emails go to their inbox rather than the spam folder.
+Not all the steps have to be taken but the first two will send the most powerful messages to the ISP filters and are the easiest to complete.

 1. Ask the subscriber to add your From/Reply To address to their Contact list.
 Adding someone to your Contact list helps ensure they won't end up in your Spam folder down the road.